FokoHetman/Foklang/README.md

 foklang$ let config = {enable = true offset = 16 variable = var; powers = 12}
 foklang$
 ```
-Notice how separators work the same way as in lists.
+Notice how separators work the same way as in lists.<br>
 Now that we got ourselves a config, let's use it!
 ```
 foklang$ get config enable